 When the first opportunity arose, we went and had dinner there.
-It was a big mistake though, because we fell in love with it.
+In hindsight – it was a big

-Pretty much as soon as we got home we were already planning our next visit AND planning on ways to incorporate the delicious flavors we experienced there into our cooking.
+As soon as we got home from our first visit to the place we were already planning our next visit AND planning ways to incorporate the delicious flavors we experienced there into our cooking.